 The pinched-down nose is helpful for knifing through the air with little resistance.
 The quarter panels and doors are sleek and clean.
 The sole character line is a tasteful indentation in the lower region of the doors, visually connecting the creases marking the lower limits of the working area of the front and rear bumpers.

-The Prius looks under-tired, almost as if the tires were left out when the rest of the car was made larger.
-The narrow tires probably help fuel ecnomy, but they clash visually with the proportions.
+The 106-inch wheelbase contributes to a stable ride and interior room.
+But the Prius looks under-tired, almost as if the tires were left out when the rest of the car was made larger.
+The narrow tires help fuel ecnomy, but they clash visually with our current sense of proportion.

-The headlights and taillight clusters have been restyled for the 2006 models.
-The headlights are compound units that house the running lights, side marker lights and turn indicators.
-Vertically stacked, compound taillights wear modish clear lenses and bookend the lower section of the liftgate.
+The headlights are compound units that house the running lights, side marker lights, turn indicators and, when ordered, fog lights.
+Vertically stacked compound taillights wear modish clear lenses and bookend the lower section of the liftgate.
 Integrated into the liftgate, and running its width beneath the rear spoiler, is a strip of glass adding critical rearward visibility for the driver.

 The speedometer, fuel gauge, trip meter, and transmission selection indicator are tucked into a long, flat, eyebrow-like opening draped across and centered on the top of the dash where it meets the windshield.
 The primary gauges are located in the left half of the opening, but are closer to the centerline of the car than to the driver.